vbalalian/vbalalian/README.md

 #### [Roman Coins data pipeline](https://github.com/vbalalian/roman_coins_data_pipeline)

 ELT pipeline that extracts, loads, and transforms data on coins minted by the ancient Roman Empire.
-Built on open-source.
+Built with open-source tools.

 ## Connect with Me